dgraph-io/dgraph/contrib/config/marketplace/aws/README.md

 ### **Accessing Systems with SSH**

 If you need to access the EC2 instances themselves through SSH, update the security group on those instances.
-On any EC2 instance, edit the security group that looks like this `cluster-name-DgraphSecurityGroup-XXXXXXXXXXXX` and open up port 22 to your office.
+On any EC2 instance, edit the security group that looks like this `mydgraph-cluster-DgraphSecurityGroup-XXXXXXXXXXXX` and open up port 22 to your office.
 Afterward, you can log into the system with something like this:

 ```bash
 ssh -i /path/to/my-dgraph-cluster-key.pem ubuntu@ec2-X-XX-XXX-XXX.us-east-2.compute.amazonaws.com